Skip to main content Go to Site Map

 • Current home postcode shows that you live in an area with low levels of progression to Higher Education falling within TUNDRA LSOA quintiles 1 and 2.

-• Current home postcode shows that you live in an area that falls within the Index of Multiple Deprivation (IMD) 1 and 2.
+• Current home postcode shows that you live in an area that falls within the Index of Multiple Deprivation (IMD) quintiles 1,2,3, or 4.

-Eligibility for the TUNDRA LSOA measure can be checked here (postcodes in quintile 1 and 2 qualify).
-Eligibility for the Index of Multiple Deprivation measure can be checked here (postcodes in IMD decile 1 and 2 qualify)
+Eligibility for the TUNDRA LSOA measure can be checked on the OfS website (postcodes in quintiles 1 and 2 qualify).
+Eligibility for the Index of Multiple Deprivation measure can be checked via the IMD postcode checker (postcodes in IMD quintiles 1, 2, 3 and 4 qualify).

 Choose your Saturday Art School course